Administrators

 At all times throughout any given K-3 school year, all children receive 90+ minutes (or 450+ minutes per week) of high-quality instruction from an ESSA evidence-based core reading program (Tier 1) in whole group and differentiated small group.
 This core reading block is dedicated to reading standards.
 All schools submit their K-3 schedule directly within the literacy plan.
 The schedule should reflect Tier 1 minutes for each K-3 grade level served, including additional intervention periods outside the Tier 1 block.

 For both the daily and weekly schedule, reading and language arts activities should be incorporated into other instructional areas, and rich content should be incorporated into reading and language arts.
-These decisions are made at the local level based on student need.
+These decisions are made at the local level based on student needs.

 DEFINING THE INSTRUCTIONAL CALENDAR